 80 Personal Finance Tips and Tools That Will Help You Build Wealth

-Staying financially fit is right up there with physical exercise.
-It’s a challenge – and when you do it, there’s a big payoff.
+Having the right personal finance tips will help you become financially fit.
+It’s a challenge to reign in your spending but it will also provide a big payoff.
 You’ll feel healthier, happier, and more grounded as you move through your week, month, and year.